How can I calculate the remainder of a division in Python?

 0

-Let’s have a look at the examples above:
+Let’s explain the examples above:

 • 5 modulo 2 is 1 because 5 divided by 2 is 2 with a remainder of 1.